fbpx

 Can You Apply Spray Foam in Cold Weather?

-When ambient temperatures, material temperatures, or substrate temperatures are too low, spray foam does not rise or bond to the substrate enough to produce the desired result.
+When ambient temperatures, material temperatures, or substrate temperatures are too low, cold weather spray foam does not rise or bond to the substrate enough to produce the desired result.
 Warming material to the specified manufacturer SDS temperatures is vital to proper application.
 Likewise, if the foam itself is not stored at proper temperatures before application, it will experience lower viscosity and will not yield a product that can effectively serve its intended purpose either.

 Temperatures that are too low for application causes the material to peel away, resulting in the spray foam being wasted or having reduced effectiveness.

-foam is a great choice because its expansive nature can fill many nooks and crannies that are hard to reach – thereby effectively heat proofing and even soundproofing walls – it is less friendly to the rigors of cold temperatures.
+spray foam cure time in cold weatherThe ideal spray foam to use in cold weather is closed-cell foam.
+While open-cell foam is a great choice because its expansive nature can fill many nooks and crannies that are hard to reach – thereby effectively heat proofing and even soundproofing walls – it is less friendly to the rigors of cold temperatures.
 That means that it would take a lot more work and effort to keep open-cell foams at the ideal temperature for usage, where areas the closed-cell foam can be more readily formulated into cold weather bonds, and stand up to lower temps.

 What Is the Best Way to Heat My Spray Foam?

-spray foam in cold weather
+spray foam cure time in cold weather

 Drum Heaters